3 Reasons Kwankwaso’s Defection to ADC May Favour Tinubu, APC

 Three reasons the defection of the former governor of Kano state, Rabiu Kwankwaso, to the ADC, would work in the favour of President Bola Tinubu and the APC in the 2027 general elections.

-Why Rabiu Kwankwaso's defection could help President Bola Tinubu Photo Credit: @KwankwasoRM
+Why Rabiu Kwankwaso's defection may help President Bola Tinubu Photo Credit: @KwankwasoRM

 Source: Twitter

 However, the party has been urged to maintain a united front if it is willing to actualise its aim in the 2027 presidential election.
-Olajumoke Victor, a political analyst, in an exclusive interview with Legit.ng, noted can only help the ADC if the party stay united.
+Olajumoke Victor, a political analyst, in an exclusive interview with Legit.ng, noted the ADC can only succeed if it remains united.

 His comment reads: